gbgabo/wildberries-nextjs/public/ports/vscode/install.md

 ### From the marketplace:

-- Currently only available on Open VSX Registry

 1. On vscode, go to `View -> Command Palette` or press `Ctrl+Shift+P`;
 2. Type `Install Extension`;
 3. Then Type `Wildberries`;